USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch07_model_outputs.md

 ### CCTM_SOILOUT
 [Return to Table 7-1](#soilout_t)

-This optional 2-D CCTM file contains name and location of hourly soil NO emissions calculated in-line by the CCTM.
-This file is only created if the CTM_BIOGEMIS environment variable is set to Y (Default is N).
+This optional 2-D CCTM file contains hourly total rainfall information for subsequent use by the CCTM in-line biogenics module.
+It is written out at the end of each simulation day and is only created if the CTM_BIOGEMIS environment variable is set to Y (Default is N).
+With the expection of the first day of the simulation when the environment variable INITIAL_RUN is set to Y, the previous day's rainfall information contained in the file is used in the calculation of soil NO emissions by the CCTM in-line biogenics module.
+This is accomplished by setting the SOILINP environment variable for a given day to the CCTM_SOILOUT file created at the end of the previous day's simulation.
+Note that even though this file contains 24 hourly gridded rainfall fields, it has a time-independent file structure and stores these 24 values as 24 separate time-independent variables (RAINFALL01, ...
+RAINFALL24).
+However, while the structure of the file is time-independent, each day's CCTM_SOILOUT file is different from the previous day's file due to the daily variations in meteorology.
+Therefore, care must be taken to ensure that the SOILINP file specified for a given day is indeed the CCTM_SOILOUT file for the previous day rather than that for a different day.

 ## 7.3 Diagnostic and Advanced CMAQ Output Files